Posts tagged with 'publications'

-To celebrate our new book, ‘Pre-Raphaelite Treasures at National Museums Liverpool’ we asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
+Have you ever wanted to get the look of a ‘Pre-Raphaelite beauty’?
+We asked So Coco Rouge to create a makeover, inspired by the Pre-Raphaelite style!
 Sian-Louise Auld from the Liverpool beauty salon has given us some tips below on how you too can achieve this timeless look: Read more…

 While the artworks that took their places on our gallery walls undeniably have their charms, it’s good to have some of our best Pre-Raphaelite paintings back from loan.
 Liverpool is blessed with a fine Pre-Raphaelite collection and tradition – we had our own Pre-Raph school – and it seems only fair to spread the wealth, as it were, and allow those who aren’t lucky enough to live here to borrow some of the highlights for a while.

 Visitors to the Lady lever will no doubt have missed that perennial favourite, Holman Hunt’s The Scapegoat.
 The Walker, despite its positive embarassment of Pre-Raphaelite treasures, is definitely the richer for the return of Millais’ Isabella; a painted manifesto of the aims of the Brotherhood itself.

 The return of these and other gems makes it a perfect time to visit our three galleries, and not least because we’re running something of a mini Pre-Raph festival to celebrate.
 Whether you’re relatively new to the genre, or know your Williamson from your Rossetti, there’s a gallery talk or tour for you, covering everything from an introduction to the Brotherhood to the crafting of a replica frame for The Scapegoat.
 Along with the forthcoming Edward Burne-Jones exhibition, and our extensive collection, there’s a lot to see.
 Read more…